This note explains quartz clock movement removal from the case. The following does not apply to quartz units made in Germany or inserts.

 Automatic night silence switch

 4 9/16″ x 4 3/4″ x 1 1/8″

 Song options: Westminster every quarter or Westminster, Ave Maria, Bim Bam options on the top of the hour only.
-Includes a light sensor and will be silent automatically if its dark in the room.
-Hands for this unit are sold separately.
+Includes a light sensor and will be silent automatically if it’s dark in the room.
+The pendulum and hands for this unit are sold separately.

 AutoNight Silence Switch

 Light sensor for chime off